A Different Approach to Content Strategy and Justification

 Content is the way knowledge, communication and learning support are packaged and delivered.
 It’s essential to individual and functional performance, as well as top business results.

 The Knowledge Delivered strategy defines purpose.
 It starts with identifying required knowledge.
 This informs required communication support.
-This will bring clarity to everyone about what content is required, and how it must be designed and developed.
+This will bring clarity to everyone about what situation-ready content is required, and how it must be designed and developed.

 Covey Principle #2 — Begin With the End in Mind